-Housing Hope, which provides housing and supportive services for homeless and at risk of homelessness families, exceeded it goals for the sixth consecutive year.
-PY2019 proved especially challenging given the restrictions put in place in response to COVID-19, and while the subrecipient was not able to expend all funds due to these restrictions, they still met or exceeded their goals.
+Housing Hope, which provides housing and supportive services for homeless and at risk of homelessness families, exceeded it goals for the eighth consecutive year.
 This subrecipient aides in preventing homelessness by providing low-income housing along with supportive services to ensure residents can obtain steady employment and stable finances, allowing them to obtain more permanent housing.
+As the cost of housing continues to rise, and families face high costs of living in almost every facet of their lives, this program and its services has become even more important in the community.
 Families and individuals are tracked by the subrecipient to determine whether outcomes and goals of the program are being met.

-Overall, the goals and objectives outlined in the 2015-2019 Consolidated as well as the Program Year 2019 Annual Action Plan are being met or exceeded.
+Overall, the goals and objectives outlined in the 2020-2024 Consolidated as well as the Program Year 2021 Annual Action Plan are being met or exceeded, despite the challenges encountered related to the COVID-19 pandemic.